 In Bermuda, the Ministry of Health and Family Services is The Bermuda Government ministry with responsibility for health and welfare for all including seniors and disabled.
 Its mission is to promote and maintain the physical, mental and social well-being of the 64,300 permanent residents of Bermuda in its 21 square miles of land area.

-Bermuda may be only 21 square miles in total land area, an extremely small part of the world in geographic measurement but is so affluent that the World Bank has reported Bermuda as the most affluent country in the world in Gross National Product (GNP) and Gross National Income (GNI), exceeding other offshore centres like Luxembourg, Monaco, Norway, Liechtenstein and Switzerland, the USA, Canada, UK, etc.
+Bermuda may be only 21 square miles in total land area, an extremely small part of the world in geographic measurement but is so affluent that in October 2013 the World Bank reported Bermuda as one of the most affluent countries in the world in Gross National Income (GNI) per capita, third only to Monaco and Liechtenstein, exceeding other offshore centres like Norway, Switzerland and Luxembourg, and by far higher than the USA, Canada, UK, etc.

-Sadly, Bermuda seniors get merely a small fraction of the social security pensions and other benefits and services of the tax havens listed above.
-The countries mentioned above spend money on their senior citizens to give them an adequate comfort zone in later life.
+Sadly, Bermuda seniors get merely a small fraction of the social security pensions and other benefits and services of the tax havens and other countries listed above.
+They spend heavily on their senior citizens to give them an adequate comfort zone in later life.
 Bermuda spends far more on its government than it does on its senior citizens.
 Bermuda's seniors who are not rich, not earning an average income of over $60,000 a year or a decent pension, and don't own their own homes (more than 43%) are appallingly badly off compared to seniors in less affluent countries who are looked after far better by their governments.

 Statistics for senior citizens indicate: